Know The COVID-19's Impact on Positive Peace Pillars

 International Tourism, Number of Arrivals

-International tourism has suffered substantial declines in air travel, which fell in the first half of 2020, as previously indicated.
+As previously indicated, international tourism has suffered substantial declines in air travel, which fell in the first half of 2020.
 International aviation travel has decreased by more than 90% in several nations.

 CONDITIONS AFTER PANDEMIC RECOVERY